uruk-project/Jwt/README.md

 ````
 ## Performances
 See [benchmarks](Benchmark.md) for details.
-This library is about **12x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, with less than **5-10% memory allocation**.
-(6x faster including signature validation, 7x faster for encrypted tokens)
+This library is about **12x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, with less than **5-10% memory allocation**. (**6x** faster including signature validation or for encrypted tokens)

 In case of invalid token, is is about **25x** faster for detecting an invalid signature.